Score free fries from McDonald’s, Wendy’s for National French Fry Day

 Wendy’s, on the other hand, is observing “Fry Week” with new deals each day, offering free orders of fries with select mobile purchases.

-Similar to the McDonald’s offer, customers must also use the app to order.
+Similar to McDonald’s offer, customers must also use the app to order.

 Here’s what Wendy’s is offering for each day of “Fry Week”: